bitrip-code/api-dev-documentation/README.md

 ## `PUT: /label/{labelID}`

-Edit labels by sending the updated value.
+- This endpoint allows editing of labels by sending the updated value.
+You can update the following label parameters:

-Update label parameters by sending

-- `uid`

-  - Pass a users ID to transfer ownership.
-  - If the label is apart of a project, the user you are transferring ownership to will need to be apart of that project as well.
+  - uid: Pass a user ID to transfer ownership.
+If the label is part of a project, the user you are transferring ownership to must also be a part of that project.
+Data Type: String.
-  - `String`

-- `tags`

-  - Pass items you want tags array to be set to.
+  - tags: Pass items you want the tags array to be set to.
+Data Type: Array.
-  - `Array`

-- `name`

-  - Pass the name you want the label to be updated to.
+  - name: Pass the name you want the label to be updated to.
+Data Type: String.
-  - `String`

-- `pid`

-  - Pass the project ID you want the label to be set or changed to.
+  - pid: Pass the project ID you want the label to be set or changed to.
+Data Type: String.
-  - `String`

 Example request:

-- updates label name, tags
+- This request updates the label name and tags

 ```js
 fetch("https://api.bitrip.com/label", {